hansaimlim/REMAP/matlab_codes/README.md

 ## Brief usage of each matlab code</br>
 * REMAP_csv.m : Calculate True Positive Rate (TPR) at top 1% prediction for a train and test file pair.</br>
-* REMAP.m : Get the raw prediction score matrix (matrix Y) for the given dataset using the default parameters.</br>
+* REMAP.m : Get the normalized prediction score matrix (matrix Y) for the given dataset using the default parameters.</br>
 * REMAP_opt_p6p7.m : Get the optimal parameters (p6 and p7) based on the given 10-fold cross-validation dataset.</br>
 * REMAP_opt_rank_iter.m : Get the optimal parameters (rank and iteration) based on the given 10-fold cross-validation datsaet.</br>
 * FindTrues.m and TPRbyRowRank.m are used to calculate True Positive Rate (TPR).</br>